When Do Babies Crawl?

 Remember, babies put pretty much anything in their mouth, and this will include food crumbs, pebbles, and loose change from under the sofa.

-Your baby probably hasn’t read this article, and doesn’t know when he or she should learn to crawl.
+Your baby probably hasn’t read this article, and doesn’t know when he or she should start crawling.

 She may do it sooner, later, or at the same time as other babies.